 The Stitch That Bit Back:

-The Stitch That Bit Back is a textile exhibition for works that refuse to behave.
-Curated by Katarina Orolinová and Chlöe Savage, this show challenges the assumption that textiles are passive, decorative, or safely domestic.
-Instead, it presents fibre as a site of tension, rebellion, and transformation—where softness is not weakness and every thread carries intent.
+The Stitch That Bit Back is a textile exhibition that refuses to sit quietly.
+Curated by Katarina Orolinová and Chloe Savage, the show brings together fibre works that challenge the long-held idea of textiles as passive, decorative, or confined to the domestic sphere.
+Here, thread becomes a tool for tension, resistance, and transformation—where softness carries strength and every material choice holds intent.

 Curated by Chlöe Savage and Katarína Orolínová